 Contractor/Vendor: An individual or company hired to perform tasks on MD Anderson campuses but who does not receive wages directly from MD Anderson payroll.

-Customer: Any MD Anderson workforce members or contractor who may be affected by the utility outage.
+Customer: Any faculty member, trainee/student, or other member of MD Anderson's workforce or any Contractor who may be affected by the Utility outage.